Rural vs. urban nursing: which setting fits your career and life?

 Factor 1: cost of living

 Rural wages buy more life in most of the country.
-The salary number is not the net financial outcome.
+The salary number is not the net financial outcome, and a cost-of-living-adjusted comparison between two specific towns is worth more than any national average.

 Factor 2: loan forgiveness programs shift the math dramatically